-The regime has suspended access to the Instagram and Telegram social-media platforms, which Iranians were using to share information about the protests.
-Some reports indicate that Tehran is sending Iranians text messages warning against participating in demonstrations.
+During the winter 2017–18 demonstrations, the regime suspended access to social-media platforms like Telegram, which Iranians were using to share information about the protests.
+Some reports indicated that Tehran sent Iranians text messages warning against participating in demonstrations.

 The Iranian regime severely curtailed access to mobile communications and the internet in the aftermath of the 2009 presidential election.
 Tehran first shut down internet access entirely and then restored it with diminished bandwidth.
-Iran also operated filters that blocked access to social media like YouTube and Facebook, and blocked proxy servers that Iranians used to evade internet controls.
+Iran also operated filters that blocked access to social media like YouTube, Facebook, and Twitter, and blocked proxy servers that Iranians used to evade internet controls.

 The regime also impeded journalists’ reporting on the protests, including by preventing those foreign correspondents from covering rallies, denying visas to foreign journalists, jamming satellite transmissions by the BBC’s Farsi-language network, closing Arabic TV network Al Arabiya’s Iran office, and censoring some Iranian newspapers.